ykotseruba/cvml_search/README.md

 - [ ] add code links to IROS, ICRA
 - [ ] conference stats
 - [ ] semantic search?
+- [ ] full-text search, currently only abstracts and titles are searched

 #### License